Customization Handbook¶

 Optional ETL extensions¶

-A small set of feed columns are optional — leave them NULL and the downstream views fall back to a sensible default; populate them when you can give the dashboard rail-accurate signal:
+A small set of feed columns are OPTIONAL — leave them NULL and the downstream views fall back to a sensible default; populate them when you can give the dashboard rail-accurate signal:

 expected_complete_at(TIMESTAMP ontransactions) — when your ETL knows the rail's settlement window (instant: same-day; ACH: T+2; cards: T+3), set it per leg.
-The dashboard's data-drivenis_latepredicate fires off this column with aposted_at + INTERVAL '1 day'fallback when it's NULL.
+The dashboard's data-drivenis_latepredicate fires off this column with aposting + INTERVAL '1 day'fallback when it's NULL.
 Adopt one rail at a time; until then, every row uses the one-day default.
 Full contract: Lateness as data in the schema doc, plus theexpected_complete_atETL section in the ETL handbook.metadata(JSON TEXT ontransactionsanddaily_balances) — the per-app extension column.
 Add app-specific keys without schema migrations; the How do I add an app-specific metadata key? walkthrough above is the read/write contract.

 The L2-fed pattern (M.2b)¶